isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Passing a smart pointer transfers or shares ownership and should only be used when ownership semantics are intended (see [R.30](#Rr-smartptrparam)).
+Passing a smart pointer transfers or shares ownership and should only be used when ownership semantics are intended.
+A function that does not manipulate lifetime should take raw pointers or references instead.

 Passing by smart pointer restricts the use of a function to callers that use smart pointers.
+A function that needs a `widget` should be able to accept any `widget` object, not just ones whose lifetimes are managed by a particular kind of smart pointer.

 Passing a shared smart pointer (e.g., `std::shared_ptr`) implies a run-time cost.

 ##### Example